You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 GETTING OR RENEWING YOUR PASSPORT

-Your passport will need to be valid through January 17, 2022, in order to enter Poland.
-Polish immigration requires all passports to have at least 6 months’ validity beyond our departure date from Poland.
+Your passport will need to be valid through February 2, 2022, in order to enter Tanzania.
+Tanzania immigration requires all passports to have at least 6 months validity beyond our departure date from Tanzania.
 Check the expiration date on your passport.

 If you DO NOT HAVE A PASSPORT visit the State Department website for instructions on how to apply for a passport.

 NOTE: The Department of State is experiencing significant delays so please make sure you apply IMMEDIATELY.
-All students are required to have a valid Passport Book to travel to Poland.
-Passport cards are not valid for International travel to Poland.
+All students are required to have a valid Passport Book to travel to Tanzania.
+Passport cards are not valid for International travel to Tanzania.

 Passports must be full passport books.